101. What is the difference between path length and distance traveled?

 ⓒ.
 Displacement = 8 meters east; Average velocity = 4 m/s east

 ⓓ.
-Displacement = 2 meters west; Average velocity = 2 m/s west
+Displacement = 2 meters east; Average velocity cannot be determined without the total time

-Correct Answer: Displacement = 2 meters east; Average velocity = 2 m/s east
+Correct Answer: Displacement = 2 meters east; Average velocity cannot be determined without the total time

 ⓐ.
 Average speed